 The Company is potentially subject to concentrations of credit risks in its accounts receivable and revenue.
-For the years ended December 31, 2023, 2022 and 2021 three customers accounted for 45.5%, three customers accounted for 48.9%, of revenue, respectively.
+For the years ended December 31, 2023, 2022 and 2021 three customers accounted for 45.5%, three customers accounted for 43.8% of revenue, and two customers accounted for 48.9%, of revenue, respectively.